-For all values of SST, there is an increase in the lowlevel moisture that extends through a deeper layer than the increase in potential temperature (up to about 1 km in the case of 30 deg SST), the maximum being on the order of 2 g kg-1 near the surface.
-The question is: what are the implications of these changes for the change in far-field values of CAPE.
-In the most extreme case, the average CAPE for the average vertical profile during the last 12 h period is about 500 J kg-1 higher than the initial value of approximately 2200 J kg-1.
-The next question is: how significant is this increase in initial ambient CAPE.
-To answer this question we repeated the calculation for an SST of 30°C at a latitude of 10°N with the foregoing averaged profiles of temperature and moisture at the initial time.
-The differences in intensity evolution between this calculation and the original one is shown in Figure 9b.
-Some small differences in the intensity evolution begin to appear after 24 h of integration, which is near the start of rapid intensification.
+For all values of SST, there is an increase in the low-level moisture that extends through a deeper layer than the increase in potential temperature (up to about 1 km in the case of 30 deg SST), the maximum being of the order of 2 g kg-1 near the surface.

+The question is: what are the implications of these changes for the change in far-field values of CAPE?
+In the most extreme case, the average CAPE for the average vertical profile during the last 12 h period is about 500 J kg-1 higher than the initial value of approximately $2200 \,\mathrm{J\,kg^{-1}}$.
+The next question is: how significant is this increase in initial ambient CAPE?
+To answer this question, we repeated the calculation for an SST of 30 °C at a latitude of 10°N with the foregoing averaged profiles of temperature and moisture at the initial time.
+The differences in intensity evolution between this calculation and the original one are shown in Figure 9(b).
+Some small differences in the intensity evolution begin to appear after 24 h of integration, which is near the start of the RI phase.
 From the study of Nguyen et al. (2008), such differences are to be expected on account of the stochastic nature of deep convection in the model.
-Between 24 h and 72 h, the standard deviation of the difference between the two intensity curves is ± 2.5 m s-1, which on the basis of Nguyen et al.'s results would be judged to be not significant.
+Between 24 and 72 h, the standard deviation of the difference between the two intensity curves is $\pm 2.5 \,\mathrm{m\,s^{-1}}$, which on the basis of Nguyen et al.'s results would be judged to be not significant.

 5.2.
-Nonaxisymmetric features
+Non-axisymmetric features

-Satellite and radar observations indicate that tropical cyclones are highly asymmetric during their intensification phase and only in their mature stage do they exhibit a moderate degree of axial symmetry in their inner-core region (Montgomery and Smith 2014).
-This is certainly true of the calculations described here as exemplified by the patterns of vertical motion in the mid troposphere (at a height of 6.3 km) for an SST of 28° C and latitude 20° N in Figure 10.
-At 48 h the convection is organised in a partial ring (panel a) and by 72 hours the ring has begun to consolidate while a band of outer convection has begun to form also (panel b).
-Despite this lack of complete symmetry, the arguments offered to explain the dependence of intensification rate on SST in section 4 are based on an axisymmetric perspective that would apply to the azimuthally averaged fields.
-More complete arguments would need to account also for eddy pocesses as discussed in Persing et al. (2013) and Smith et al. (2015b).
+Satellite and radar observations indicate that tropical cyclones are highly asymmetric during their intensification phase and only in their mature stage do they exhibit a moderate degree of axial symmetry in their inner-core region (Montgomery and Smith, 2014).
+This is certainly true of the calculations described here, as exemplified by the patterns of vertical motion in the mid troposphere (at a height of 6.3 km) for an SST of 28 °C and latitude 20°N in Figure 10.
+At 48 h, the convection is organized in a partial ring (shown in (a)) and by 72 h the ring has begun to consolidate, while a band of outer convection has begun to form also (shown in (b)).
+Despite this lack of complete symmetry, the arguments